KevinRojas1499/Diffuse-Everything/README.md

     --load_checkpoint ckpt_path \
     --enable_wandb
 ```
 **Stage 3 Training** In the final stage we train the model for a couple extra iterations on all tasks.
-We recommend carefully following the A sample command is:
+This stage can be tricky as it could destroy the previous learned features, so track your training carefully.
+A sample command is:
 ```bash
 torchrun training.py \
     --modality multimodal \